 The next morning, I got up to go to school and he was still out there, wanting back in and up to his same tricks.
 He would be nice.
 When that didn’t work, he’d threaten.
 And repeat.

-I had a friend walk me back home after class.
+I had a friend walk me home after class.
 When we thought I was safe, she let me go the rest of the way alone.
 Of course he was waiting behind a tree.
 I talked to him outside.
 He told me he knew that I called the cops on him.
 When he was detained, he had asked the officers who reported him and their response was, “It wasn’t your ex-girlfriend.”
 Way to go on their end in terms of protecting and serving in that instance.

 I found it was difficult to not let him back in.
 Off and on for the next several months, he’d call me crying, trying everything to get back into my life.
 He was going to kill himself.
 He never did.
 When alternating between being nice and threatening me didn’t work, he attempted to generate guilt by telling me he was going to die and that I was the cause of it.

 Over time, it got easier and easier.
 I even thought we could be friends, but I should have known it was not possible.
 In 2007 or 2008, he contacted me.
 I lived in a different place with two roommates who were out of town.
 He had no where to stay for the night, so I let him stay with me.
-We imbibed in some marijuana and relaxed and watched TV.
+We imbibed in marijuana and relaxed and watched TV.
 He had no cigarettes, so I shared mine with him.
 I even fed him supper.
 I gave him my roommate’s bed to sleep in.
-I had recently adopted the kitty I have now and had been practicing communicating telepathically with him for several weeks, which became a major factor in the incident that followed.
+I had recently adopted the kitty I have now and had been reading about and practicing telepathy with him for several weeks, which became a major factor in the incident that followed.

 I’ve seen him since that incident, one time, back in my hometown, years later.
 I nearly had an out-of-body experience, I was so surprised to see him.
 I don’t think he saw me.